jezza64/jbnotes/Python_tools_conda.md

 Permanently add a channel as a package source:
 >`conda config --append channels conda-forge`

-Search for a package in repositaries:
+Search for a package in repositories:
 >`conda search -f seaborn`

 That modifies .condarc, where env variables are stored.